bparanj/crystal/electronics/design/Voltage-by-RatioMultiplier.md

 3. Applications:
    - Voltage scaling in instrumentation, sensor interfaces, and signal processing.

-This experiment can be implemented in Tinkercad, where you can adjust resistor values and input voltages to observe the scaling effect.
+ you can adjust resistor values and input voltages to observe the scaling effect.
 The op-amp configuration offers a practical and versatile way to implement a Voltage-by-Ratio Multiplier.